 You will be embedded in the broader Boston-area quantum ecosystem through collaborations with institutions such as MIT and University of Massachusetts Boston.
 You will also have the opportunity to interact with industry partners working to turn quantum theory into useful systems and devices.

 Graduates of the program are uniquely qualified to meet the rising demand for QSE researchers and educators in industry, academia, and national labs.

 Please review GSAS admissions requirements and other information before applying.
 You can find degree program-specific admissions requirements below and access additional guidance on applying from the PhD program in quantum science and engineering.

 Students with bachelor’s degrees in physics, mathematics, chemistry, computer science, engineering, or related fields are invited to apply for admission.
 Prospective students should demonstrate depth of background in one or more relevant fields including (but not limited to) physics, electrical engineering, engineering sciences, materials science, computer science, and chemistry.
 Typically, applicants will have devoted approximately half of their undergraduate work to one or more of these fields and will have demonstrated overall academic excellence.

-As part of the Statement of Interest, prospective students should detail their reason for pursuing the PhD degree in QSE and explain why this program is particularly well-suited for them.
+Applicants should detail their reason for pursuing the PhD in Quantum Science and Engineering and explain why this program is particularly well-suited for them.
 A student who has a marked interest in a particular area of quantum science and engineering should include this information in the online application.
 If possible, applicants should also indicate whether they are inclined toward experimental or theoretical (mathematical) research.
 This statement of preference will not be treated as a binding commitment to any course of study and research.